History:

 10d) In Ubuntu, create a new rules file for these vendor:device IDs.

-Type this command to create the file
+Type this command to create the file.

 $ sudo gedit /etc/udev/rules.d/51-android.rules

 Add the following blue lines (rules) to it and save the file.
-If your lsusb command reports other, newer product IDs for vendor 0bb4
+If your lsusb command reports other, newer product IDs for vendor 0bb4, add them also to the file.

 See picture 10d.